rakia drink

 Bthe amount of water

-The amount of water B must be added to brandy P with alcohol grade A1 to make new brandy (P + B) with a lower alcohol grade A2.
+The amount of water B must be added to brandy P with alcohol grade A1 to make a new brandy (P + B) with a lower alcohol grade A2.

 The dilution can be done in the following way6.